 Three Ways To Increase Sales Win Rates

 Job order activity continues to be plentiful in the IT staffing market.
-But while customer expectations rise to unprecedented expectations and concerns over european markets continue to mount, sales cycles are slowing.
-In some cases even coming to a dead halt.
+Despite the 'good times,' customer expectations rise to unprecedented expectations resulting in stalled and delayed sales cycles.
+For many IT staffing firms this is resulting a lot of work with little payoff.
 How can IT staffing sales professionals counter such obstacles?
-Below I highlight three ways in which you can improve sales win rates also known as staffing fill rate or staffing fill percentage.
+Below I highlight three ways to increase sales win rates.

 Only clients in industries that you’ve had success in

 Only client requirements (technical skill sets) that you’ve had consistent success in and have client case studies that speak to them

 Only clients who spend enough $$ (can afford your services and will be repeat buyers)

 Only clients where you have consistent access to the decision makers (don’t waste your time working through gatekeepers).

 2. Sell Beyond the Submittal and Lead Your Customer through their Purchasing Process: Top performing sales teams recognized years ago that you can no longer expect your customers to “fit” in your sales methodology.
 That is simply Old School selling.
 When qualifying opportunities, today’s top performing sales professionals are asking themselves and their customers two questions:

 Why would my customers buy now?